cybergarage/uecho/doc/uecho_device_inside.md

 ### 4.2.2 Basic Sequences for Object Control in General

 uEcho supports the following basic sequences too, and returns the error responses automatically.
-Use `uecho_node_setmessagelistener()` if you want to listen the error requests.
+The developer doesn't have to receive and handle the error messages, but use `uecho_node_setmessagelistener()` if you want to listen the error messages.

 | Type | Description | Support |
 |---|---|---|